orbingol/rw3dm/README.md

 6. Compile and install (it will also compile OpenNURBS)
 7. Go to the install directory and run: `python setup.py install`

+### Updating RW3DM

+1. Pull the latest commits: `git pull --rebase`
+2. Update submodules: `git submodule update`
+3. Compile and install

-### Notes on installation
+### Notes on installing and updating

+#### For Windows

-* Visual Studio 2017 is required to build OpenNURBS and pybind11 modules
+* Visual Studio 2017 is required to compile OpenNURBS and pybind11 modules
 * Please don't forget to install C++ support on Visual Studio
 * It is also possible to use MSBuild (CMake detects it as Visual Studio)
 * Visual Studio 32-bit and 64-bit are processed differently in CMake and it should be selected with respect to the Python architecture that you are using.
 You can find your Python architecture by typing: